 When I was studying for the WSET Level 4 in Wines & Spirits, the Diploma, I decided to go on a trip to Argentina to explore the different regions of Mendoza.
-Mendoza is sub-divided into many wine regions, with distinct microclimates and soils.
+This region is sub-divided into many wine regions, with distinct microclimates and soils.
 Read on to learn more about my findings within the Mendoza sub-regions of Maipu, Lujan de Cuyo and the Uco Valley.

 Lujan de Cuyo

 The wines made in Lujan de Cuyo especially in the districts of Las Compuertas, Vistalba, Agrelo, and Perdriel, are complex and have more acidity due to their high elevation (between 800 and 1,100m).
 Dona Paula is a very recognized producer in this area.
 In the past few years, they have invested a significant amount in the study of soils and plantings of different varietals.